-As Gonzalez points out in her own article, holistic rubrics are great for the kind of writing assignments that need scored at a rapid rate (ex. the written component on SAT, state writing exams, etc.).
+As Gonzalez points out in her own article, holistic rubrics are great for the kind of writing assignments that need to be scored at a rapid rate (ex. the written component on SAT, state writing exams, etc.).

 Not so useful for in-class peer work, however.
 But more on that in a moment...

-In the hands of the peer reviewer, a holistic rubric can feel like a whiz-tool because all the student has to do is score from big-picture standpoint, then swipe the basic language for use as written feedback (hence, ‘needs support’).
+In the hands of the peer reviewer, a holistic rubric can feel like a whiz-tool because all the student has to do is score from a big-picture standpoint, then swipe the basic language for use as written feedback (hence, ‘needs support’).

 And to the person being critiqued, the whole, holistic approach feels pretty good because they want to know, after all, ‘what did I get?’.
 This document indicates that right away.